-The oldest fragments of the Qur’an come from the 8th century.
+The oldest fragments of the Qur’an are from the 8th century.
 Their origins are usually unclear, but they are usually attributed to North Africa or the Middle East.
+The power of their simplicity is self-evident.
 From around the 11th century onwards, paper took over from the original vellum.
 Decoration went from the minimalism of early Kufic to later examples adorned with enough gold and colour to overwhelm the words completely.
+The degree of ornamentation was generally dictated by a patron’s budget and geographical location.
+While India, Persia and the Ottoman Empire placed a high value on embellishment, at the western end of the Islamic world, some of the original starkness remained.

 The Qur’an was supplemented by other works with a religious theme.
 Books of hadith and prayers, genealogies of the Prophet Muhammad, and treatises on Islamic law were important genres.
 Works of astronomy, mathematics and medicine looked less spectacular than religious texts but they led the world in scholarship, ending up in libraries throughout the known world of that time.